-The General Education major at Yuba College is designed to provide students with the opportunity to earn an Associate in Arts or Associate in Science degree in a broad area of study.
-It may be satisfied by completing the associate degree requirements with 18 units selected from the "General Education Major" areas.
+The General Education major at Yuba College is approved by the California Community College Chancellor's Office and is designed to provide students with the opportunity to earn an Associate in Arts or Associate in Science degree in a broad area of study.
 Students who wish to transfer to a four-year college or university should consult with a counselor prior to beginning this major for appropriate courses.